Skip to main content

 Salt Air and Coastal Materials

-Coastal homes — especially within a mile of the Gulf or Tampa Bay — require marine-grade hardware, corrosion-resistant fasteners, and impact glass throughout.
+Coastal homes — especially within a mile of the Gulf or Tampa Bay — require marine-grade hardware, stainless Simpson Strong-Tie connectors, hot-dip galvanized fasteners, and impact glass throughout.
+Hardie fiber-cement siding handles salt air better than LP SmartSide in these exposure zones.
 Add 5–10% to material costs if your home is in a coastal exposure zone.

 The Hidden Costs Nobody Warns You About